-IST 112 E-COMMERCE DEVELOPMENT (3 CR.)
-Introduces student to electronic commerce (e-Commerce) and the driving forces behind business concerns on the Web in the 20th century.
-Requires a background in the infrastructure and strategies used to be successful in this field.
-Covers business-to-consumer and business-to-business applications, and support mechanisms such as electronic payments and fund transfers.
+ITE 160 INTRODUCTION TO E-COMMERCE (IST 112) (3 CR.)
+Introduces student to electronic commerce (e-commerce) and the driving forces behind business concerns on the Web in the 20th century.
+Covers business-to-consumer and business-to-business applications, and support mechanism such as electronic payments and fund transfers.
 Discusses legal and ethical issues applying to e-commerce.
-Lecture 3 hours per week.